Adeel-Asghar05/Robot-Gresping-Objects-/README.md

 Loads a custom robot (final.urdf) and workspace (waste.urdf).

+waste.ipynb as table where objects are placed and trash bins besides of robot base

 Uses camera simulation (fixed_camera.py, robot_view.py) for RGB-D sensing.

 Converts depth maps to 3D point clouds for object pose estimation.